prasanna12510/transport-api/transport_service/source-code/README.md

 ## External Tools Used

-* [Postman](https://www.getpostman.com/) - API Development Environment (Testing Docmentation)
+* [Postman](https://www.getpostman.com/) - API Development Environment (Testing Documentation)

 ## Running the application locally

 There are several ways to run a Spring Boot application on your local machine.
-One way is to execute the `main` method in the `com.cloudsre.services.student_service` class from your IDE.
+One way is to execute the `main` method in the `com.cloudsre.services.transport_service` class from your IDE.

 - Download the zip or clone the Git repository.
 - Unzip the zip file (if you downloaded one)